thisIsRasel/digital-library/README.md

 # Digital Library
-This project is a Library Management System that includes a user-friendly frontend developed using React, a RESTful API backend built with Python, and a database for storing book records.
+Welcome to the Digital Library Management System!
+This application includes a user-friendly frontend developed using React, a RESTful API backend built with Python, and a database for storing book records.
 Additionally, a full-text search functionality for books has been implemented to enhance the user experience.

-## Features:
+## Features
 - Frontend:
   - Developed using React and JavaScript.
   - Provides a user-friendly interface for easy navigation and interaction.